istio/istio.io/_docs/tasks/metrics-logs.md

 ## Before you begin
 * [Install Istio](./installing-istio.html) in your cluster and deploy an application.
 This task assumes that Mixer is setup in a default configuration (`--configDefaultNamespace=istio-config-default`).
-If a different value is used, the configuration in this Task (and commands to be issued) must be updated to match.
+If you use a different value, update the configuration and commands in this task to match the value.

 * Install the optional add-on [Prometheus](https://prometheus.io).
 Prometheus will be used to verify task success.